piafle3005/group3/use-cases/use-case-17.md

 ### Preconditions

-Valid entry of N.
+Valid entry of capital cities.

 ### Success End Condition

 The report is available.
-Correct input and functionality of the required report(s).
+Correct input and functionality of the required report.

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the top N capital cities.
+The report is not produced, and we didn't get the requested information about the top N populated cities in a given region.

 ### Primary Actor